Soojin-Lee0819/Computational-Artwork/Feb9/README.md

 **Distance between Salmon and Fish**

-To craete an effect of Salmon eating fish, I had to set a function that when the distance between Salmon and fish is less than certain value, erase fish.
-Although it sounds simple in words, to find out x,y position for moving objects were difficult.
-Salmon's x,y position was more straightforward but finding x,y positions for fish that are located in array boxes were complicated since I had to add its offset value to its x,y position.
+To craete an effect of Salmon eating fish, I had to set a function that when the distance between Salmon and fish is less than certain value, then erase fish.
+Although it sounds simple, it was much more challenging.
+Finding out x,y positions for moving multiple objects was difficult.
+Salmon's x,y positions were much  more straightforward than finding x,y positions for fish that are located in array boxes.
+When I only set fishxPosition and fishyPosition without an offset, it was only recognizing the fish on the first array.
+Through many trial and errors, I found out that I have to add its offset value to its x,y position.

 **Color Random**